moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

     self visitKey: 'right' inDictionnary: fields.
   }
 ```
-Where ` visitKey: inDictionnary:` takes care of the facts that:
-- several nodes may be associated to the same key
+Where ` visitKey: inDictionnary:` takes care of the fact that several nodes may be associated to the same key.
-- all the keys are not always present

-Here is the definition of the method:
+Here it is:
 ```st
 visitKey: aKey inDictionnary: childrenDictionnary
   | child |